Mastodon’s weaknesses and how to fix them

 What functionality would be useful?

-• Ideally, the author of a post would be able to delete replies anywhere in the tree whose root the post is.
+• Ideally, the author of a post would be able to hide replies anywhere in the tree whose root the post is.
 However, even the ability to do so with direct replies would be helpful.

 • More control over who can reply also seems useful.
 Conceivable options are: accounts mentioned in the post, only followers, everyone.